 Barr worked his way up through the Red Sox farm system, slowly at first, with a 0-4 record with Jamestown (New York/Penn League) in 1969, walking 30 batters in 28 innings pitched and posting an 8.36 ERA.
-The following year, 1970, he pitched for Greenville in the Western Carolinas League, posting a 3-4 record in 15 games, and an ERA of 4.36; he was placed on the disabled list on June 26 with a season-ending injury.
+The following year, 1970, he pitched for Greenville in the Western Carolinas League, posting a 3-4 record in 15 games and an ERA of 4.38.
+He was placed on the disabled list on June 26 with a season-ending injury.
 In 1971, after being suspended from the beginning of the season until July 9, he finished the season with Winter Haven (Florida State League) and appeared in 10 games (1-1, 6.00 ERA).
 Barr played in 19 games in 1972 with Winston-Salem (Carolina League), again with a losing record (8-9), with an improved 4.19 ERA.
 And he married Katherine Anne Krieger in December.
 The two had met in Winter Haven while Steve was in spring training with the Red Sox.
-1973 was split between Bristol (Eastern League, 7-10 with a 3.20 ERA) and Pawtucket (International League, 1-0 in three games, 5.79 ERA).
+The 1973 season was split between Bristol (Eastern League, 7-10 with a 3.20 ERA) and Pawtucket (International League, 1-0 in three games, 5.79 ERA).

 Barr hadn’t pitched for 36 days, so it wasn’t surprising that he was a little rusty – not to mention possibly a little nervous.
 “He lost his composure,” Johnson said after the game.
 Barr got through the first inning OK but walked Johnny Ellis to lead off the second inning.
 Ellis took second on a wild pitch that went into the seats.
-After inducing a grounder to third, Barr let up singles to Rusty Torres, Dave Duncan, and Luis Alvarado.
+After inducing a grounder to third, Barr allowed singles to Rusty Torres, Dave Duncan, and Luis Alvarado.
 Duncan’s was an infield hit, and had Barr covered the bag, he might well have been out, though no error was assessed.
-He then walked Buddy Bell to load the bases and walked Duane Kuiper, forcing in a run.
+He walked Buddy Bell to load the bases and walked Duane Kuiper, forcing in a run.
 “What impressed me most,” Johnson said, “is the fact that when we thought he was gone, he straightened himself out and came back.”
 Frank Robinson was up with the bases loaded, but he didn’t get much bat on the ball and Alvarado was forced out at the plate.
 Charlie Spikes then bounced back to Barr, who threw him out easily.
 Three runs on three hits and three walks, but he was out of the inning.

-Boston Globe, October 2, 1974.
+1 Boston Globe, October 2, 1974.

-E-mail from Tobey Barr, March 29, 2008.
+2 E-mail to author from Tobey Barr, March 29, 2008.

-The Sporting News, August 13, 1977, p.
-34.
+3 The Sporting News, August 13, 1977, 34.

-E-mail from Tobey Barr, March 27, 2008.
+4 E-mail to author from Tobey Barr, March 27, 2008.